Frequently Asked Questions

 WHAT IF MY CHILD IS LEFT-HANDED?

-We have had many left-handed children use our programme, all reporting great success.
-Letter formations should be made the same way regardless of which hand is used.
-As with all our users, we encourage parents and teachers to help guide the child follow the programme correctly.
+Many left-handed children use our programme successfully.
+Letter formations should be formed the same way regardless of which hand is used.
+As with all our users, we encourage parents and teachers to help guide the child to follow the programme correctly.
 Left-handers should try to keep their wrist under the line and slant the page to the right to maintain a good, clear vision of words and sentences.
+Read article for more information.

 DO I NEED TO ADAPT MY CHILD’S HOMEWORK?